Motorola Solutions: Acquisitions

 In July 2024, Motorola Solutions acquired Noggin, a Sydney, Australia-based provider of cloud-based business continuity planning and critical event management software.

-In November 2024, Motorola Solutions acquired 3tc Software, a provider of control room software solutions tailored for fire, rescue, and police services.
-3tc is based in the U.K.
+In November 2024, Motorola Solutions acquired 3tc Software, a British provider of control room software solutions tailored for fire, rescue, and police services.

 In January 2025, the company entered into a definitive agreement to acquire Richardson, Texas-based Theatro Labs Inc, a maker of AI and voice-controlled communication and digital workflow software for frontline workers.
 The deal closed in March 2025.

 In February 2025, the company acquired RapidDeploy, a complementary cloud-native 911 solution provider for public safety, based in Austin, Texas.

 In March 2025, the company entered a definitive agreement to acquire InVisit, a cloud-based visitor management solution provider, based in Calabasas, California.

 In August 2025, the company completed the $4.4 billion acquisition of Silvus Technologies, a maker of advanced wireless communication systems for mission-critical applications.
 Based in Los Angeles, California, Silvus designs and develops software-defined high-speed mobile ad-hoc network (MANET) technology that enables highly secure data, video and voice communications without the need for fixed infrastructure.
 Silvus' customers include autonomous systems manufacturers, military, law enforcement and enterprises.

 As part of the Silvus Technologies acquisition, the company also acquired CRFS Limited and CRFS Inc (together, CRFS), a global leader in radio frequency intelligence technology.

 In November 2025, the company acquired Blue Eye, a provider of AI-powered enterprise remote video monitoring (RVM) services, based in Salt Lake City, Utah.

+In March 2026, the company acquired Exacom, a Leading Provider of Cloud-Native Recording and Logging Solutions for Mission-Critical 911 and Radio Communications, based in Manchester, New Hampshire.

+Later in March 2026, Motorola Solutions Canada Networks Inc., a subsidiary of Motorola Solutions, announced a definitive agreement to acquire the land mobile radio networks services business of Bell Mobility.
+The transaction is expected to close in the fourth quarter of 2026, following receipt of regulatory and third-party approvals and satisfaction of other customary closing conditions.

+In April 2026, the company acquired Hyper, a leader in conversational, agentic AI designed to reduce the burden on understaffed public safety answering points (PSAPs) by handling non-emergency calls.
+This acquisition expands Motorola Solutions’ use of agentic AI across its Command Center portfolio and mission-critical AI.

+In June 2026, the company announced plans to acquire D-Fend Solutions, a leader in counter-drone technology, for $1.5B.
+The company’s technology enables hostile drones to be taken over using RF (radio frequency) signals without the need for kinetic interception.
+The transaction is expected to close in the fourth quarter of 2026.